Upgrading to Airflow 3¶

 Some capabilities which were deprecated in Airflow 2.x are not available in Airflow 3.
 These include:

-SubDAGs: Replaced by TaskGroups, Datasets, and Data Aware Scheduling.
+SubDAGs: Replaced by TaskGroups, Assets, and Data Aware Scheduling.

 Sequential Executor: Replaced by LocalExecutor, which can be used with SQLite for local development use cases.